turanciv/Call_of_Duty_Clone/README.md

 # Call of Duty Clone
-> It is a first person shooter game developed using Unity Assests store and C# as scripting language.
+> It is a first person shooter game developed using Unity Asset store and C# as scripting language.

 ## Table of contents